wiredmatt/Meedikal/app/README.md

 - role_colors (the colors used to differentiate users)
 - plans (name, price, popular, features and a legend)

-You should update said fields according to your company's information.
+You should update said fields according to your company's features.

 ## Running since